Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 1. Click the fiscal year to be edited.
   The data for the selected fiscal year are displayed in the corresponding fields at the bottom.

-    > [Warning] Be aware that any changes made to a fiscal year will overwrite the preset values.
+    > [Note] Be aware that any changes made to a fiscal year will overwrite the preset values.

 2. Edit the fields as appropriate.